Professional wrestling throws: Fisherman driver

-This move was innovated by Shiro Koshinaka and it was called a samurai driver '94 as a finisher.
+This move was innovated by Shiro Koshinaka and it was called a Samurai Driver '94 as a finisher.
 The wrestler places the opponent in a front facelock and hooks one of the opponent's legs with their free arm.
 The wrestler then lifts the opponent upside down or on to their shoulders, and then sits down, driving the opponent between their legs, head and shoulder first.
-A wrist-clutch variation of this driver exists which sees the wrestler lift the opponent on to their shoulders, and while the opponent is on their shoulders, he/she uses the hand hooking the opponent's leg to reach upwards and clutch the wrist of the arm opposite the hooked leg.
+A wrist-clutch variation of this driver exists which sees the wrestler lift the opponent on to their shoulders, and while the opponent is on their shoulders, they use the hand hooking the opponent's leg to reach upwards and clutch the wrist of the arm opposite the hooked leg.
 While maintaining the wrist-clutch, they then perform the driver.
-There is a further variation that does not include the shoulder lift that sees the wrestler hook the leg and wrist while the opponent is standing in front of him/her, lift the opponent upside down and then fall to the sitout position.
-This move was made popular by wrestler Low Ki who calls it the "Ki Krusher".
-A cross legged version is used by CIMA, who calls it the "perfect driver".
+There is a further variation that does not include the shoulder lift that sees the wrestler hook the leg and wrist while the opponent is standing in front of them, lift the opponent upside down and then fall to the sitout position.
+This move was made popular by wrestler Low Ki who calls it the Ki Krusher.
+A cross legged version is used by CIMA, who calls it the Perfect Driver.

 Wrist-clutch fisherman driver

 This variation involves grabbing and pulling by the opponent's wrist, then lifting them up into the air, before falling to their back, driving the opponent to the ground on the back of their head/neck.
-This was popularized by Shingo Takagi as the last falconry, now used as the last of the dragon.
+This was popularized by Shingo Takagi as The Last Falconry, now known as The Last of the Dragon.

 Half nelson driver

 This was invented by Kensuke Sasaki.
 The wrestler stands behind an opponent and applies a half nelson hold on their opponent, placing one of their hands against the opponent's neck after hooking the opponent's arm with it.
 They then scoop the opponent's near leg with their other arm and lift the opponent up, flip the opponent upside down, and then either kneel or sit down, driving the opponent down to the mat on their neck.
 Another variation has the attacking wrestler apply a pumphandle prior to executing this technique.
-This variation has been used by Jordynne Grace (Grace driver), Pénta El Zero M (Pénta driver), Yoshi-Hashi (karma), Shingo Takagi (made in Japan) and several other wrestlers.
+This variation has been used by Jordynne Grace (Juggernaut Driver; formerly Beast Mode and Plumphandle), Pénta (Pénta Driver), Yoshi-Hashi (Karma), Shingo Takagi (Made in Japan) and several other wrestlers.